-Washington, D.C. – The Natural Resources Defense Council (NRDC) and a coalition of fishing and watershed protection groups filed a complaint in federal court seeking to reverse a decision by the National Marine Fisheries Service (NMFS) not to list the blueback herring as a threatened species under the Endangered Species Act.
-Blueback herring once spawned in huge numbers in rivers along the Atlantic coast and were a major prey species for an array of fish, mammals, and birds.
-But due to habitat destruction, fishing, and water pollution, blueback herring populations have been reduced to tiny fragments of their original sizes.
+Washington, D.C. – The Natural Resources Defense Council (NRDC) and a coalition of fishing and watershed protection groups filed a complaint in federal court seeking to reverse a decision by the National Marine Fisheries Service (NMFS) not to list the blueback herring as a threatened species.
+That’s under the Endangered Species Act.
+Blueback herring once spawned in huge numbers in rivers along the Atlantic coast.
+They were a major prey species for an array of fish, mammals, and birds.
+But due to habitat destruction, fishing, and water pollution, the blueback herring species and populations have been reduced.
+That’s to tiny fragments of their original sizes.

 The groups are asking that U.S District Court in DC find NMFS in violation of the Endangered Species Act (ESA) and the Administrative Procedure Act (APA), and that the court order the federal agency to prepare a new listing determination within six months.